CrowdStrike/swift-package-registry-service/README.md

 As explained [here](https://github.com/swiftlang/swift-package-manager/blob/main/Documentation/PackageRegistry/PackageRegistryUsage.md#using-registry-for-source-control-dependencies),
 we have three choices:

-1. Treat "apple.swift-collections" and "https://github.com/apple/swift-collections.git" as completely
+- **Option 1** Treat "apple.swift-collections" and "https://github.com/apple/swift-collections.git" as
-   dependencies.
+  completely different dependencies.
 The "apple.swift-collections" dependency will be resolved via the package registry, and "https://github.com/apple/swift-collections.git" will be resolved by cloning the respository.
   **Note that this option will likely result in duplicate symbol errors**, since the identical library is included twice.
-2. Still fetch "apple.swift-collections" from the registry and clone "https://github.com/apple/swift-collections.git", but use the registry "lookup identifier" endpoint to determine if they are, in fact, the same dependency.
+- **Option 2**.
+Still fetch "apple.swift-collections" from the registry and clone "https://github.com/apple/swift-collections.git", but use the registry "lookup identifier" endpoint to determine if they are, in fact, the same dependency.
-3. Use to registry's "lookup identifier" endpoint to determine whether or not "https://github.com/apple/swift-collections.git" is, in fact, the same as "apple.swift-collections".
+- **Option 3**.
+Use to registry's "lookup identifier" endpoint to determine whether or not "https://github.com/apple/swift-collections.git" is, in fact, the same as "apple.swift-collections".
    If it is, then replace all usages of "https://github.com/apple/swift-collections.git" with "apple.swift-collections" and use the registry whenever possible.

 ## Specifying transitive dependency policy via command line